duhon/magento-docker/README.md

 * RUN `mutagen project start` to start project (repositories clone, linking, configuration)
 * Log in to the Admin UI (use `ADMIN_USER`/`ADMIN_PASSWORD` from `.env`),
 * Navigate to Stores > Configuration > Services > Commerce Services Connector
-* Get your QA API credentials from [API Portal](https://account-stage.magedevteam.com/apiportal/index/index/) with Environment as QA and save them in Admin UI.
+* Get your QA API credentials from [DEV API Portal](https://account-stage.magedevteam.com/apiportal/index/index/) with Environment as QA and save them in Admin UI.
+* Get your PROD API credentials from [API Portal](https://account.magento.com/apiportal/index/index/) with Environment as *Production* and save them in Admin UI.
 * Refer to [this](https://devdocs.magento.com/live-search/config-connect.html) document for additional information.
 * to sync products to SaaS run the following commands:
 ```